Continuing a series of interviews with this year's queer pioneers, IQ speaks to Jill Wheeler, promoter at Red Mountain Entertainment in the US

 To get to know this year’s queer pioneers a little better, we interviewed each individual on their challenges, triumphs, advice and more.

 Throughout the next month, IQ will publish a new interview each day.
-Catch up on the previous interview with Jill Wheeler, promoter at Red Mountain Entertainment in the US.
+Catch up on the previous interview with Natalie Rudland, senior promotions assistant at Live Nation UK.